We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Straight to the Point

 Our favorite espresso machine is the Breville Bambino Plus.
-It's easy to use and has excellent temperature consistency.
-We also highly recommend the Breville Barista Express Impress, which has a built-in grinder and tamping arm.
+It's easy to use and has excellent temperature consistency (important for pulling top-quality shots).
+We also highly recommend the Breville Barista Express Impress, which has a built-in grinder and a tamping arm.

 The Winners, at a Glance

 With a built-in grinder, an automatic coffee portioning system, and an assisted tamping lever, the Barista Express Impress streamlines the shot-pulling process so anyone can make great espresso.
-It has the same temperature-stable boiler as the Bambino Plus, and its steam wand was ready in seconds.
-"If I were to recommend an espresso machine to someone just getting into coffee, this would be it," says associate commerce editorial director Riddley Gemperlein-Schirm.
-"I love the green smiley face that illuminates to let you know when the grinds amount is correct."
+Its steam wand is ready in seconds and we love the smiley face that illuminates to let you know the grinds level is correct.
+This espresso machine will especially appeal to beginners.

 The Best Espresso Machine for Enthusiasts